wayneIBM/vpc-on-classic/errors.md

 * DELETE_PENDING
 * MAINTENANCE_PENDING

-Please update the load balancer when it is in ACTIVE status.
+Try updating the load balancer when it is in ACTIVE status.

 ## member_duplicate_address_and_port
 **Message**:  Member with address <member_address> and port <member_port> already exists in the pool.